 San Francisco AIDS Foundation

-Most recently, the CLI obtained a grant from Kaiser Permanente to address Mental Health Stigma in the Latinx community.
+In recent years, the CLI obtained a grant from Kaiser Permanente to address Mental Health Stigma in the Latinx community.
 Understanding that the Latinx community is diverse, the CLI identified five distinct subpopulations: Latinx youth, pregnant Latinas, immigrant men, LGBGTQ Latino men, and the Indigena.
 The CLI prepared a survey and conducted focus groups to identify the factors that encourage/discourage individuals from seeking mental health support.
 The findings from this work can be accessed below under CLI resources.
 In addition, the CLI interviewed one member from some of the above subpopulations.
 The video production was provided by Horizons Unlimited member, Chris Cuadrado.
 The video below is from one of the interviews: